bandprotocol/bandchain-docs-archived/docs/joining-networks/joining-mainnet.md

 ### Snapshot - HighStakes

+HighStakes provides the latest chain data snapshot with a very small size every day.
+You can download snapshot data and start to sync the block from snapshot height without syncing from the first block.

-For more information about HighStake, click on the link below: [https://highstakes.ch/](https://highstakes.ch/)
+For more information, click on the link below: [https://tools.highstakes.ch/snapshots/bandprotocol](https://tools.highstakes.ch/snapshots/bandprotocol)

 #### Download snapshots